 The world has tremendously changed and there is need for the young Ugandans to appreciate these advancements most especially in technology and adjust accordingly.
 Uganda’s education system is quite theoretical and with Internet, all these theories are abundantly available.
 I think allowing the students to carry phones to school will really support learning.
 Most of our schools don’t have these sophisticated laboratory equipments and fully stocked computer laboratories reason being, they are quite expensive.
 Allowing students most especially the ones in boarding schools to have these phones will not only help save these schools from costs of providing Internet and other related services but help ease the work of the teachers since the students will be able purchase them cheaply.
 This will effectively transfer the costs of providing such services to the students (parents) from the school.

 Telecom companies will as well get uplifts in their sales since usually, during the school term period when students are in school, sales are low notably from advertising trends.
-If you critically follow advertising activities, most of these telecom companies intensify promotions and adverts when the schools are about to close for holiday.
-Companies especially those dealing in data will benefit more since many students will be required to get to internet.
+If you critically follow advertising activities, most of these telecom companies intensify promotions and adverts when the schools are about to close for the holiday.
+Companies especially those dealing in data will benefit more since many students will be required to get to the internet.

 Currently, when you go to a typical Ugandan boarding school and ask any student about current issues taking place, only one or two will be able to guess.
-This is shows that, when students get to schools, they are totally blocked from the world and they remain totally uniformed of what advancements occur in the real world.
+This shows that, when students get to schools, they are totally blocked from the world and they remain totally uninformed of what advancements occur in the real world.
 Allow these students to have these phones will allow them to follow trends in the real world.

 The rate of knowledge sharing will also improve as the students will be able to connect to their counterparts in other schools.
 Programs like group discussions using phone conferencing will make learning very interesting among the students.
 Students will be able to connect to their teachers if they are having discussions in the absence of their teachers to get assistance.